ConceptaNjolima/MyTNTResources/Week 2/[PM2.0]Usability and interviewing.md

 # Usability and interviewing

 This session introduces the basics user interviews and usability testing in preparation for the continuous user feedback and testing.
+After, if it's not wrapped up yet or you'd like to spend additional time on it, revisit the HMW and ideation activities from last week to keep refining and explore solutions.

 ## Learning objectives